 Pringle Park - Located in East Hope.
 Pringle Park does not have a dock at low pool.
 You may be able to launch a small craft from Laclede and Bonner Park West at low pool but it is not advisable.

 Priest Lake: Priest Lake State Park and Indian Creek are both great options but please be aware that these are both fee launches and only open for day use.
-Bonner County launches Slee Street and Cooling are not advisable to launch from low pool.
+Bonner County launches Slee Street and Cooling is not advisable to launch from low pool.

 *Bonner County launches are all Day Use Sites ONLY and there is No Camping Allowed.
-If you are looking for camping Garfield Bay Campground, as of now, is still scheduled to open the weekend before Memorial Day.
-All Forest Service Campgrounds are closed until July 1st.
-Kootenai County boat launches are open for day use; you can check out there website HERE.
+If you are looking for camping Garfield Bay Campground is open during the summer months.
+You can make a reservation for Garfield Bay through reserveamerica.com or check out some other campgrounds in the area at recreation.gov.

 No Wake Zones: A designated area where the operation of watercraft must be accomplished at not more than 5 miles per hour, nor with more than a 6-inch wake, whichever is greater.
 The listed limit on Bonner County Waterways is 200 feet from the shoreline or structure.

 Speed Limits: Where speed is not otherwise regulated, the speed limit should be reasonable but not in excess of 50mph on Lake Pend Oreille, Pend Oreille River, Priest Lake, & Upper Priest Lake, and 35 mph on the Clark Fork River and Come Back Bay.

 Boating Accidents: If your boat is involved in an accident you need to stop the vessel immediately at the scene and assist anyone who may be injured or in danger from the accident.
 The operator must give in writing, his or her name, address, and vessel identification to the owner of any property damaged by the accident.